 Nothing sets the stage for a wonderful wedding quite like lavish bouquets of flowers.
 Whether it’s just simple bouquets for the bridal party or a whole church full of ornate arrangements, the right flowers can really brighten your special day.
-Unfortunately, the wrong flowers might not even survive the ceremony, could give you a rash, or could send your guests to the hospital.
-Here are a few flowers that, while beautiful, shouldn’t RSVP to your wedding.
+Unfortunately, the wrong flowers might not even survive the ceremony.
+Additionally, they could give you a rash, or could even send your guests to the hospital.
+Here are a few of the worst wedding flowers that, while beautiful, shouldn’t RSVP to your celebration.

 Tulips: Keep Them Planted